gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLParser-transform.md

 **processOnError:** The action to take in case of an error.
                      - "Ignore error and continue"
                      - "Exit on error" : Stops processing upon encountering an error
-                     - "Write to error dataset" :  Writes the error record to an error dataset and continues
+                     - "Write to error collector" :  Writes the error record to an error collector and continues

 **failOnArray:** Whether to allow xpaths that are arrays.
 If false, the first element will be chosen.
 Defaults to false.